pinkstack/oracle-peak/README.md

 #### Upgrading and device management

-For this research we used Ansible and [Ansible Playbooks](playbooks) to pull and run Docker containers for oracle-peak-agent.
+For this research we used Ansible and [our Ansible Playbooks](playbooks) to pull and run Docker containers for oracle-peak-agent.

 ```bash
 $ ansible-playbook playbooks/update-agents.yml